 I was really craving some Chinese food the other day, so I thought, why not go ahead and whip it up myself.
 I decided to make orange chicken, which was probably my best decision of the day.

 For the chicken, you marinate it in a batter of eggs, soy sauce, and cornstarch to tenderize the chicken before frying.
-Fry in oil in your Big Pan and leave to dry after.
-For the sauce I cook it separately in a Small Pot using water, honey, lemon juice, lemon zest, ketchup, sesame oil, and Chinese five spice, it will thicken up once you put it on heat.
+Fry in oil in your Essential Pan and leave to dry after.
+For the sauce I cook it separately in a Sauce Pan using water, honey, lemon juice, lemon zest, ketchup, sesame oil, and Chinese five spice, it will thicken up once you put it on heat.
 Pour over chicken, top it with sesame seeds, green onion, splash more sesame oil and enjoy!

 Can you give us some advice for making cooking at home more enjoyable?